may-mayyy/Focus-AI/README.md

 Focus AI is an early-stage prototype created for learning and experimentation.
 It is not a finalized product, and features may change as the project evolves.

+###  Pilot Results & Impact

+FocusAI was piloted informally with more than **50 students** at my school.
+Students shared that the tool helped them:

+* quickly identify specific weak concepts
+* avoid wasting time re-studying material they already understood
+* feel less overwhelmed before exams

+Teachers who saw the prototype appreciated that the explanations stayed short and targeted, instead of replacing notes with even more text.

 ### Presentation & Resources
 For a full breakdown of the business model and technical architecture, view the project presentation here: [**Pdf file with explanation** ] (https://drive.google.com/file/d/10h7yJy8fn7ziA1ULskYbLXObQ9k10xmK/view?usp=sharing)

+###  What I Learned While Building FocusAI

+* how to design learning flows that adapt to different students
+* how to structure AI prompts so explanations stay clear and step-by-step
+* how to debug logic when mastery tracking didn’t behave as expected
+*  how to iterate based on real user feedback instead of assumptions

+ ###  Current Limitations

+FocusAI is an early prototype.
+Some limitations include:

+* Not every topic gets a YouTube video
+* recommendations are based on limited pilot data

+These are areas I plan to improve as the project grows.

 ---